 It’s a great time to be a cord cutter.
 Once upon a time if you gave up cable you just missed out.
-Now you sign up to a few key streaming services, save a bunch of money, and don’t miss a thing!
+Now you can sign up to a few key streaming services, save a bunch of money, and don’t miss a thing!
 It’s pretty awesome how many good services there are and how many are trying to jump into the ring.
 It’s getting to the point that before long cord cutters will have more options than cable users will.
 Now, there’s a new service out from the king of internet videos: YouTube.
 Read more about it in our YouTube TV review below.

 What is YouTube TV?